Probing Dark Matter Using Precision Measurements of Stellar Accelerations: Results

 We can vary the observed number of stars $N$ to determine what is required for a statistically significant detection.
 For our purposes, a detection at the level $n\sigma$ is defined as the mean lying $n\sigma$ away from zero.
 Figure \ref{fig:GPfit}(b) shows $\sigma$ as a function of $N$.
 Unfortunately, nearly $2\times10^4$ stars are required for a $3\sigma$ detection ($\sigma\approx0.5\times10^{-8}$~cm/s$^2$).
 This is a prohibitively large sample size given realistic quantities of observation time.
 However, we reiterate that $N$ represents the number of stars in an initial sample before target selection.

 Next, we study the case where $v_{\textrm{noise}}$ contains only Gaussian white noise with $\sigma_{\textrm{WN}} = 10$~cm/s.
 This is a futuristic scenario we envision where data processing techniques developed in exoplanet astronomy have matured to the point of being able to effectively filter out the effects of correlated stellar noise.
-Hence, we reach the instrumental noise limit.
+At present, this is an unsolved problem, but it is being worked on very actively \cite{Dumusque2016,Dumusque2017,Fischer2016}.
+Once stellar noise is removed, we reach the instrumental noise limit.

 For this dataset of $N=10^3$ stars, we use a linear fit for each time series (i.e., fit only the acceleration component), and construct a histogram of the fitted slopes.
 To avoid broadening the histogram with Keplerian signals, we employ Lomb-Scargle periodograms \cite{Perryman2011} to identify Keplerian signals and reject time series containing planets and stellar companions (without a priori knowledge of their existence).